ericabxy/srd20/docs/Feats.markdown

 **Benefit:** You can alter a burst, emanation, line, or spread shaped spell to increase its area.
-Any numeric measurements of the spell's area increase by 100%.A widened spell uses up a spell slot three levels higher than the spell's actual level.
+Any numeric measurements of the spell's area increase by 100%.
+A widened spell uses up a spell slot three levels higher than the spell's actual level.

 Spells that do not have an area of one of these four sorts are not